Grammar term · I'rab · Al-i'rāb — the system

 In one line

-“I'rab is the changing of the ends of words according to the different governors entering upon them, expressed or implied.”
+“I'rab is the change at the ends of words because of the different governing words that enter upon them, whether pronounced or assumed.”

 (الآجرّومية)